-I am thirty-one years old and this was my first time visiting New York City.
+I just entered my thirties and this was my first time visiting New York City.
 I’ve always wanted to visit, but was never able to make it work until this weekend.
 My husband had a few meetings in the city earlier in the week and we decided to make a weekend out of it!
 I took the day off of work and flew in on Friday to meet him.
 We always try to fly Alaska Airlines (and their partners) when we can and luckily they had a few direct flights into both La Guardia and JFK airports!
 I decided to take the flight leaving Seattle at 7:35am which arrived in New York via JFK at 3:35pm (which sucks when you are trying to get into the city because it’s basically prime rush hour 🙈), but that time seemed the most advantageous for us because we wanted to have time to go out to dinner and maybe explore a bit (read: to find a cool place to grab a few drinks afterward).

 I arrived to New York during a heavy rainstorm, but coming from the two rainiest cities in the world it didn’t scare me — I’m not made of sugar! 😂 The rain DID add some time to my travel in to the city though…

 (Excuse my crappy photo from inside the cab, but I had to snap it!
 I was so excited about my first glimpse of NYC!)

 We had chosen to stay at The Roosevelt Hotel (a charming boutique hotel) because of its location in the heart of the Midtown neighborhood of Manhattan.
 It’s kind of central to all of the sights in the city and was conveniently located for my husband’s meetings earlier that week so it made the most sense for us this time.